closeio/making.close.com/_posts/2024-01-15-communicating-with-react-native-webviews/index.md

 If you'd like to read more about how we made that descision, check out our blog post on
 [Picking a Mobile App Platform](https://making.close.com/posts/picking-a-mobile-app-platform).
-The tl;dr of that post is: we picked React Native to build a cross-platform app, and we decided to use a web view to include most of the functionality from our web app, and then augment that with native navigation and functionality.
+The tl;dr: we picked React Native to build a cross-platform app, and we decided to use a web view to include most of the functionality from our web app, and then augment that with native navigation and functionality.